 In many countries, the expectation that disabled people will have equitable access to post-compulsory education has resulted in a wealth of information about good practice, legislation, web accessibility standards and guidelines.
 This module provides an opportunity for a systematic exploration of the field and will be a valuable addition to the portfolio of any online education professional, whether your role is primarily in teaching, support, learning design, technical delivery or management.
 It will also be of value to demonstrate your positive commitment to inclusive education, and will provide a good foundation if you are responsible for improving inclusion in your own educational context.

 To take this module you must have a degree or equivalent qualification.
 You'll also need to be currently employed in a broadly ‘educational’ context of some kind – a school, college or university – though not necessarily working as a teacher or lecturer (you could be working in learner support, learning design, technical delivery, management or other role).
 Your proficiency in the English language should be adequate for postgraduate study.
 We strongly recommend that you can achieve an International English Language Testing System (IELTS) score of at least seven.
 To assess your English language skills in relation to your proposed studies, you can visit the IELTS website.
 You must also have continual access to the internet and be confident in online communication.
 In addition you should have some experience of reading and understanding academic literature.
 Success in a previous postgraduate course in education will be deemed as evidence that this requirement has been met.
-If you have any doubt about the suitability of the module, please contact our Student Registration & Enquiry Service.
+If you have any doubt about the suitability of the module, please speak to an adviser.

 H810 is an optional module in our: